 When Julius goes to his mother's old house and meets up with Granger (one of his and Vincent's six fathers), Granger's grandchildren are played by Jason Reitman and Catherine Reitman -- the real-life children of director Ivan Reitman.

-When Julius and Vincent passes each other outside the cinema.
-The marquee outside the Grauman's Chinese Theater is the film "Willow".
+When Julius and Vincent pass each other outside the cinema.
+The marquee outside the Grauman's Chinese Theater lists the film Willow (1988).
 "Willow" was released in the United States on 20th May 1988.
 "Twins" was released in the United States on 9th December 1988.